Trodelvy® (sacituzumab govitecan-hziy)

 Safety data specific to patients with EOC were not reported.

-In the overall safety population (n=495), 41 patients (8.3%) permanently discontinued treatment due to adverse events.
-The most common treatment-related adverse events (TRAEs) were nausea (62.6%), neutropenia (57.8%), diarrhea (56.2%), fatigue (48.3%), and alopecia (40.4%).
+In the overall safety population (n=495), 41 patients (8.3%) permanently discontinued treatment due to AEs.
+The most common TRAEs were nausea (62.6%), neutropenia (57.8%), diarrhea (56.2%), fatigue (48.3%), and alopecia (40.4%).
 Grade ≥3 neutropenia and febrile neutropenia occurred in 42.4% and 5.3% of patients, respectively.

-SG Use in Platinum-Resistant EOC2
+SG Use in PLT-Resistant EOC3

-A retrospective analysis evaluated the efficacy and safety of SG in patients with recurrent breast cancer (n=24) or platinum-resistant EOC (n=10).
-Data for the 10 patients with platinum-resistant EOC is presented here.
+A retrospective analysis evaluated the efficacy and safety of SG in patients with recurrent breast cancer (n=24) or PLT-resistant EOC (n=10).
+Data for the 10 patients with PLT-resistant EOC is presented here.
 All patients with EOC were heavily pretreated, with a median (range) of 4.5 (4–7) prior lines of systemic therapy.
 Patients received a median of 2.5 treatment cycles.
-ORR was 0%, disease control rate (DCR) was 40%, median PFS was 2.5 months and the 6-month PFS rate was 20%.
-Grade ≥3 TRAEs occurred in 9 (90%) patients and included Grade 4 neutropenia (n=6 [60%]), with a median onset of 13.5 days after treatment cycle initiation, and Grade 4 diarrhea (n=3 [30%]), with a median onset of 13 days.
+ORR was 0%, DCR was 40%, mPFS was 2.5 mo and the 6‑mo PFS rate was 20%.
+Grade ≥3 TRAEs occurred in 9 (90%) patients and included Grade 4 neutropenia (n=6 [60%]), with a median onset of 13.5 d after treatment cycle initiation, and Grade 4 diarrhea (n=3 [30%]), with a median onset of 13 d.

-Case Report of SG use in HGSOC
+Case Report of SG Use in HGSOC

 There are limitations in the interpretation of case reports.
 Case reports cannot be generalized.
 Unlike controlled clinical trials, causality cannot be inferred based on uncontrolled observational data.
 In addition, incidence or prevalence cannot be estimated due to the lack of a representative population sample.
-Other limitations of case reports include the retrospective design and publication bias.3
+Other limitations of case reports include the retrospective design and publication bias.4

 Ongoing Clinical Studies

-An open-label, phase 1 study (NCT06040970) is evaluating the efficacy and safety of SG in combination with cisplatin, in platinum sensitive recurrent ovarian and endometrial cancer, conducted in two separate disease groups; the primary objective of the study is to determine the optimal dose of SG in combination with cisplatin for treatment of epithelial ovarian and endometrial cancers.
+An open-label, phase 1 study (NCT06040970) is evaluating the efficacy and safety of SG in combination with cisplatin, in PLT sensitive recurrent ovarian and endometrial cancer, conducted in two separate disease groups; the primary objective of the study is to determine the optimal dose of SG in combination with cisplatin for treatment of epithelial ovarian and endometrial cancers.

 References